 Kyle McCorkel, an investor who regularly buys, rehabs, and resells properties around Harrisburg, Pennsylvania, recently bought a 1,200-square-foot townhouse for $55,000 from two brothers who wanted to sell the home on behalf of their father, who has health issues and let it fall into disrepair.

-He estimates that the home needs $36,000 worth of repairs, including new flooring, paint, and cleanup from water damage.
+He estimated the home needed $36,000 worth of repairs, including new flooring, paint, and cleanup from water damage.
 “Cosmetically, it needs a complete overhaul.
 The dad physically can’t take care of the place.
 The sons don’t want to deal with it,” McCorkel shares.

-Jim Griffin, a top real estate agent in Johnson City, Tennessee, has helped connect cash investors with sellers looking to unload damaged property, such as a 1,600-square-foot home wrecked in a fire.
-The structure “had to be taken down to the studs,” Griffin says, not the ideal condition for a conventional sale.
+Additionally, if your home has suffered severe damage, either through a natural disaster or another incident – a flipper is likely to be more willing to take it on than a typical buyer.
+Jim Griffin, a top real estate agent in Johnson City, Tennessee, gives an example of a 1,600-square-foot home wrecked in a fire.
+The structure “had to be taken down to the studs,” he says, not the ideal condition for a conventional sale.

-Other sellers may wind up in a financial crunch because of employment or health concerns, such as a family who sought Griffin’s help in selling a relative’s home quickly so that person could move into assisted living.
+One family sought Griffin’s help in selling a relative’s home fast so that person could move into assisted living.
 The family couldn’t handle inspections and repairs at the time, but by bringing a cash buyer to the sale, Griffin was still able to attract an offer that netted roughly $130,000 for the family.